polarwatch/datamanagement/datasets/nesdis_blendedsic_shem_daily/ai-ready.md

 - Is there a mechanism for user feedback and suggestions? _Yes_
 - Are there example codes/notebooks/toolkits available showing how the data can be used? _Yes_
 - What is the license for the data?
-  - _These data may be redistributed and used without restriction_
+  - [NCEI Data Licensing](https://www.ncei.noaa.gov/archive#:~:text=Because%20works%20of%20the%20US%20government%20are,license%20to%20that%20portion%20of%20its%20holdings.) _These data may be redistributed and used without restriction_
   - Is the license standardized and machine-readable (e.g. Creative Commons)?  _Yes_
 - Has this dataset already been used in AI or ML activities? _No_
 - Are there recommendations on the intended use of the data, and uses that are not recommended? _Yes_ [TODO: link to documentation]